emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has no sorting or content discoverability options. ❌

 ***
+## Nova
+### Score: 12/20
+1. Streams load very fast. ✔️
+1. The content is 1080p or higher, but can't be lowered. ⚠️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is very clean and easy to use. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## Watch2Day
 ### Score: 12/20
 1. Streams load very fast. ✔️